-Highlights of Internal Anatomy
+Highlights of the Animal's Internal Anatomy

 - Hagfish are said to have four hearts—one main one and three accessory ones.
-The main heart is known as the branchial heart.
+The main one is known as the branchial heart.
 The animal also has two pouches that act as a cardinal heart, a single pouch for a portal heart, and two pouches that act as a caudal heart.

 - The circulatory system is said to be semi-open.
-In some parts of the body blood flows through blood vessels, but in other parts it flows through spaces called sinuses.
+In some parts of the body, blood flows through blood vessels, but in other parts it flows through spaces called sinuses.